£19.00 £20.00

 Bottle Fit - almost all cycling bottles measure between 70 - 75 mm in diameter so this is the standard bottle cage size, the only rather rare exceptions are some old Elite bottles that require a 66 mm cage, the more recent oversized ones and of course the funny shaped aero ones that only accept the bottle they were made for.

 Specialites T.A.
-Cyclotouriste chainring (or chainwheel if you prefer), hailing from France and in production from the 1960s to the 1980s.
-Made from aluminium and weighing in at 35 grams.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.
+'Plum' water bottle cage (or bidon holder if you prefer), hailing from France and in production during the 1980s.
+Made from aluminium/plastic and weighing in at 49 grams.
+The perfect finishing touch for your vintage bike, but great for bikes of the non-vintage variety too!

 TECHNICAL INFO